ceresBakalite/similarity/shell/README.md

 **3. Can't I just send it a file and get a completed one back?**

 The short answer is no, not yet.
-I would actually like to write this but it is entirely dependent on interest.
+Obviously this is what the GUI does and, yes, I would really like to write this for the CLI as well, but it is entirely dependent on interest.

 There are more than just a few businesses out there making a living doing what Similarity already does for free.
 So, maybe.

+In the mean time, Similarity enables command line usage, one comparison pair at a time.
 ***

 **4. Lastly, the expanded command line usage definition**